Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Proximity results and continuous relaxation algorithm

 \begin{remark} \rm Several different algorithms are known for computing the minimum norm point $m_{\RR}$, with varying theoretical complexity and practical efficiency.
 Fujishige's decomposition algorithm \cite{Fuj80} (also \cite[Section~8.2]{Fuj05book}) computes $m_{\RR}$ in strongly polynomial time.
 We can also compute $m_{\RR}$ by Wolfe's minimum norm point algorithm \cite{Wol76} tailored to base-polyhedra \cite[Section~7.1]{Fuj05book}, which algorithm has drawn a renewed interest as a practically effective subroutine in submodular function minimization (Chakrabarty--Jain--Kothari \cite{CJK14}, De Loera--Haddock--Rademacher \cite{DLHR20}, Fujishige--Isotani \cite{FI11minnorm}). \finbox \end{remark}

 \begin{remark}\rm Minimization of a separable convex function on a base-polyhedron has been investigated in the literature of resource allocation under the name of ``resource allocation problems under submodular constraints'' (Hochbaum \cite{Hoc07}, Ibaraki--Katoh \cite{IK88}, Katoh--Shioura--Ibaraki \cite{KSI13}).
 The continuous relaxation approach for discrete variables is considered, e.g., by Hochbaum \cite{Hoc94} and Hochbaum--Hong \cite{HH95}.
 A paper by Moriguchi--Shioura--Tsuchimura \cite{MST11Mrelax} discusses this approach in the more general context of M-convex function minimization.
-It is known (\cite{HH95,MST11Mrelax}, \cite[Theorem 23]{KSI13}) that a convex quadratic function $\sum a_{i} x_{i}\sp{2}$ in discrete variables can be minimized over an integral base-polyhedron in strongly polynomial time if the base-polyhedron has a special structure like ``Nested'', ``Tree,'' or ``Network'' in the terminology of \cite{KSI13}.
+It is known (\cite{HH95,MST11Mrelax,Tam93res}, \cite[Theorem 23]{KSI13}) that a convex quadratic function $\sum a_{i} x_{i}\sp{2}$ in discrete variables can be minimized over an integral base-polyhedron in strongly polynomial time.
 See V{\'e}gh \cite{Veg16} for a recent development on the complexity of separable convex function minimization. \finbox \end{remark}